GEM-benchmark/NL-Augmenter/filters/group_inequity/README.md

 # Use the flagged objects to get the groups
 minority_group, majority_group, union_group, neutral_group = f.sort_groups(flagged_corpus)

-# Retrive the flags of intersection for the miority and majority groups
+# Retrieve the flags of intersection for the miority and majority groups
 doubble_flagged_corpus = f.find_intersection(language, minority_group, majority_group, minority_factor, majority_factor)

 # Count the number of intersections with the minority and majority factors